Colombia describes travel by suspects in Haiti assassination

 Interim Prime Minister Claude Joseph assumed leadership with the backing of police and the military and declared a two-week “state of siege.”
 Port-au-Prince already has been on edge amid the growing power of gangs that displaced more than 14,700 people last month alone as they torched and ransacked homes in a fight over territory.

 The killing brought the usually bustling capital to a standstill, but Joseph urged the public to return to work.
-Street markets, supermarkets, banks and gas stations reopened Friday, and people lined up to buy fuel again.
+The international airport, street markets, supermarkets, banks and gas stations reopened Friday, and people lined up to buy fuel again.

+Vargas has pledged Colombia’s full cooperation, and authorities there identified 13 of the 15 Colombians implicated in the attack as retired members of the military, 11 captured and two killed.
+They range in rank from lieutenant colonel to soldier.

+The commander of Colombia’s Armed Forces, Gen. Luis Fernando Navarro, said they had left the institution between 2018 and 2020.

 The wife of one former Colombian soldier in custody said he was recruited by a security firm to travel to the Dominican Republic last month.